mrmay-dev/OwnTags/README.md

 Optionally, drop into the `application` folder and start `request_reports.py` manually. `--owntags` tells the script to send locations to OwnTracks:

-The output will look something like this.
-This output can be

 ```bash
 cd application
 request_reports.py --time 0:60 --owntags